browserengineering/book/book/styles.md

 Phew!
 That was a lot of coordinated changes, so test everything and make sure it works.
-You should now see links on this page appear in blue---and you'll might also notice that the rest of the text has become slightly lighter.[^book-css]
+You should now see links on this page appear in blue---and you might also notice that the rest of the text has become slightly lighter.[^book-css]

 [^book-css]: The book's main body text [is colored](book.css) `#333`,
     or roughly 97% black.